sqlmapproject/sqlmap/Usage.md

 If you want to dump only a range of entries, then you can provide options `--start` and/or `--stop` to respectively start to dump from a certain entry and stop the dump at a certain entry.
 For instance, if you want to dump only the first entry, provide `--stop 1` in your command line.
 Vice versa if, for instance, you want to dump only the second and third entry, provide `--start 1` `--stop 3`.

 It is also possible to specify which single character or range of characters to dump with options `--first` and `--last`.
 For instance, if you want to dump columns' entries from the third to the fifth character, provide `--first 3` `--last 5`.
 This feature only applies to the blind SQL injection techniques because for error-based and UNION query SQL injection techniques the number of requests is exactly the same, regardless of the length of the column's entry output to dump.

+Sometimes (e.g. for Microsoft SQL Server, Sybase and SAP MaxDB) it is not possible to dump the table rows straightforward by using `OFFSET m, n` mechanism because of lack of similar.
+In such cases sqlmap dumps the content by determining the most suitable `pivot` column (the one with most unique values) whose values are used later on for retrieval of other column values.
+If it is necessary to enforce the usage of particular `pivot` column because the automatically chosen one is not suitable (e.g. because of lack of table dump results) you can use option `--pivot-column` (e.g. `--pivot-column=id`).

 In case that you want to constraint the dump to specific column values (or ranges) you can use option `--where`.
 Provided logical operation will be automatically used inside the `WHERE` clause.
 For example, if you use `--where="id>3"` only table rows having value of column `id` greater than 3 will be retrieved (by appending `WHERE id>3` to used dumping queries).